jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Current state of the PostgreSQL user interface.
+Current state of the IvorySQL user interface.

 <table>
     <thead>